Co-Evolve/brt/biorobot/brittle_star/README.md

       be positive if the measured light income has decreased in the current timestep, and negative if the light income has increased.
 The light income at a given timestep is calculated as a weighted average over all body geoms ( weight scales with the surface area of the geom).
-    - The light escape environment configuration accepts an additional argument `random_initial_rotation`.
-This sets a random z-axis rotation of the brittle star upon environment resets.
     - Requires an aquarium with `sand_ground_color=True`.
     - Additional observations:
         - The amount of light each segment takes in.